 IDR plan are of 4 types which the borrower can choose from to make payments-

-2. Standard Repayment Plan- This plan is usually kept by default by the federal government if you do not choose an alternative.
+2. Standard Repayment Plan - This plan is made available by the federal government for the loan borrowers automatically if you do not choose an alternative.
 It has a repayment term of 10 years in which you have to make fixed monthly payments throughout the life of the loan.

-4. Extended Repayment Plan- This plan, either standard or graduate allows you to extend your repayment period up to 25 years.
-This will lower your payments and give you more time to repay your loans.
+4. Extended Repayment Plan - This plan, either standard or graduate allows you to extend your repayment period up to 25 years.
+It will lower your payments and give you more time to repay your loans.

 Deferment allows you to press pause on your payments for a certain period of time.
-This can of great help as it will give you time to get back on your feet if you are facing financial trouble.
-Interest accrues during the deferment period and some federal loans don’t need you to pay interest while you are still in school as the government has it covered.
+It can be of great help as it will give you time to get back on your feet if you are facing financial troubles.
+Interest accrues during the deferment period and some Federal Loans don’t need you to pay interest while you are still in school as the government has it covered.

 Deferment can be used when you are facing the following situations-

-You are unemployed or working for less than 30 hours a week and looking for full-time employment.
+You are unemployed or working for less than 30 hours a week and are looking for full-time employment

 Forbearance also allows you to reduce or stop making payments for a period of time.
 If you don’t qualify for a deferment, then you can go for forbearance option.
 It is not granted automatically but has to be approved by your lender or servicer.
 If you qualify for a forbearance, do know that there is a time limit set by the lender, servicer or regulators.